 Destroying the earth

-The friction alone caused the now stopped Earth colliding with these winds.
-It would be enough to cause massive fires, unparalleled erosion, and damage to anything strong enough to stay put after the initial braking.
+The friction alone caused the now-stopped Earth to collide with these winds.
+It would cause massive fires, unparalleled erosion, and damage to anything strong enough to stay put after the initial braking.
 The Sun would seem to freeze in the sky as days became not 24 hours long but 365 days long.
 Minor changes in mass distribution on Earth are caused by earthquakes, melting ice, or human-made dams.

 Hypothesis